 Sitting, enjoying the fun of a wedding, Samar left to answer a phone call from her husband.
 He told her that their son’s best friend had died in an accident.
 When Samar went to tell her cousin that she needed to leave because there had been a death of a son, the cousin panicked, initially thinking it was her firstborn son who had died.
 As the women tried to make sense of what had happened they tried to comfort themselves by saying “maktoub” — it was simply ‘written’ or predestined by God that this young man would die.

-Lord, we pray that there would be many in this land who would call on you as Father, who judges impartially according to each one’s deeds.
+Lord, we pray that there would be many in Tunisia who would call on you as Father, who judges impartially according to each one’s deeds.
 May they conduct themselves with fear throughout the time of their exile, knowing that they were ransomed from the futile ways inherited from their forefathers, not with perishable things such as silver or gold, but with the precious blood of Christ, like that of a lamb without blemish or spot.
 (1 Peter 1:17-19)

 In Luke 22:14-20 Jesus said: “‘I have earnestly desired to eat this Passover with you before I suffer.
 For I tell you, I will not eat it until it is fulfilled in the kingdom of God.’
 And he took a cup and when he had given thanks, he said, ‘Take this and divide it among yourselves.
 For I tell you that from now on, I will not drink of the fruit of the vine until the kingdom of God comes.’
 And he took bread when he had given thanks, he broke it and gave it to them saying, ‘This is my body, which is given for you.
 Do this in remembrance of me.’
 And likewise the cup after they had eaten, saying, ‘This cup that is poured out for you is the new covenant in my blood.'”
-Pray that multitudes of families in this place would take part in the new covenant that Jesus invited them into through His death, burial, and resurrection.
+Pray that multitudes of Tunisian families would take part in the new covenant that Jesus invited them into through His death, burial, and resurrection.

 Use these resources to help pray specifically each day.